 2. The effects trickle down to the whole family

-I oftentimes say that both sleep deprivation and being well-rested have “trickle down” effects.
+Both sleep deprivation and being well-rested have “trickle down” effects.

 If your child isn’t sleeping well, chances are high (very high) that you are not sleeping well either.
 While it’s hard to admit – especially in our current culture – lack of sleep is incredibly harmful to caregivers, especially mothers.
 Lack of sleep dramatically increases the chances of post-partum disorders such as anxiety and depression and often negatively impacts relationships with partners and other children.
 Additionally, daily tasks such as driving a car, being successful (or even functional) at work, and making time to do things you enjoy all take a hit.
 When you are sleep deprived, it is near impossible to perform at peak levels in all areas of life.